Diseases

 • Time to develop new or improved pharmaceuticals

 Time to develop would depend on the product and the trials necessary to validate the efficacy and safety.
 Commercial production would then take further time.
-Five to 10 years seems a realistic time frame.
+Five to 10 years seems a realistic timeframe.

 • Cost of developing new or improved pharmaceuticals and their validation